Move cursor over the icon to see details.

 Weekly Technical Indicators: [See F weekly technical indicators chart]

-The weekly MACD line is above its signal line since September 1, 2017.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is above its signal line since April 27, 2018.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 Short-term trend: [See F short-term trend chart]